 Long-term Safety of Topical Calcineurin Inhibitors Has Not Been Established.
-Although a causal relationship has not been established, rare cases of malignancy (e.g., skin and lymphoma) have been reported in patients treated with topical calcineurin inhibitors, including Tacrolimus intment.
-Therefore: • Continuous long-term use of topical calcineurin inhibitors, (including Tacrolimus) in any age group should be avoided and application limited to areas of involvement with atopic dermatitis. • Tacrolimus is not indicated for use in children less than 2 years of age.
-Only

-Tacrolimus ointment 0.03% w/w is indicated for use in children 2-15 years of age.
+Although a causal relationship has not been established, rare cases of malignancy (e.g., skin and lymphoma) have been reported in patients treated with topical calcineurin inhibitors, including Tacrolimus ointment.
+Therefore: • Continuous long-term use of topical calcineurin inhibitors, (including Tacrolimus ointment, in any age group should be avoided and application limited to areas of 'involvement with atopic dermatitis. • Tacrolimus ointment is not indicated for use in children less than 2 years of age.
+Only 0.03% Tacrolimus ointment is indicated for use in children 2-15 years of age.

 Prolonged systemic use of calcineurin inhibitors for sustained immunosuppression in animal studies and transplant patients following systemic administration has been associated with an increased risk of infections, lymphomas, and skin malignancies.
-These risks are associated with the intensity and duration of immunosuppression. • Tacrolimus should not be used in immunocompromised adults and children.
-If signs and symptoms of atopic dermatitis do not improve within 6 weeks, patients should be re-examined and their diagnosis should be reconfirmed. • The safety of Tacrolimus has not been established beyond one year of non-continuous use.
+These risks are associated with the intensity and duration of immunosuppression. • Tacrolimus ointment should not be used in immunocompromised adults and children.
+If signs and symptoms of atopic dermatilis do not improve within 6 weeks, patients should be re-examined and their diagnosis should be reconfirmed. • The safety of Tacrolimus ointment has not been established beyond one year of non-continuous use.